RituPande/ritupande.github.io/_posts/2022-02-20-Entropy-IG-MI.md

 It should be noted that a skewed probability distribution has more certainity and less surprise and therefore low entropy.
 A uniformally distributed random variable has more uncertainity, hence potential for more suprise factor and therefore higher entropy.

 ## 3. Cross-Entropy
 Entropy also provides a means to compare two probability distributions.
-If P is a target distribution and Q an approximation of it, cross entropy can be intuitively understood as additonal bits required to represent an event in P using Q. More precisely,
+If P is a true distribution and Q an approximation of it, cross entropy can be intuitively understood as  avaerage or expeceted number of bits required to represent an event in P using Q to encode it.
+More precisely,
 $$ \displaystyle H(P,Q) = - \sum_1^K p(x)log_2(q(x)) $$
 where p(x) is the probability of the event x in P and q(x) is the probability of the same event x in Q.

 ## 4. KL-Divergence

+KL- Divergence can be intuitively understood to be additional bits required to represent an event in true distribution, P by encoding it with its approximate distribution, Q instead of P itself.

+$$ D_{KL}(P \mid \mid Q ) =  H(P,Q) - H(P) $$

 ## 5. References
 [1].
 [What is Information Entropy](https://machinelearningmastery.com/what-is-information-entropy/)